Coxeter group: Properties

 Some properties of the finite irreducible Coxeter groups are given in the following table.
-The order of reducible groups can be computed by the product of their irreducible subgroup orders.
+The order of a reducible group can be computed by the product of its irreducible subgroup orders.

 Symmetry groups of regular polytopes

-All symmetry groups of regular polytopes are finite Coxeter groups.
+The symmetry group of every regular polytope is a finite Coxeter group.
 Note that dual polytopes have the same symmetry group.

 There are three series of regular polytopes in all dimensions.
 The symmetry group of a regular n-simplex is the symmetric group Sn+1, also known as the Coxeter group of type An.
 The symmetry group of the n-cube and its dual, the n-cross-polytope, is Bn, and is known as the hyperoctahedral group.

 The exceptional regular polytopes in dimensions two, three, and four, correspond to other Coxeter groups.
-In two dimensions, the dihedral groups, which are the symmetry groups of regular polygons, form the series I2(p).
+In two dimensions, the dihedral groups, which are the symmetry groups of regular polygons, form the series I2(p), for p ≥ 3.
 In three dimensions, the symmetry group of the regular dodecahedron and its dual, the regular icosahedron, is H3, known as the full icosahedral group.
-In four dimensions, there are three special regular polytopes, the 24-cell, the 120-cell, and the 600-cell.
+In four dimensions, there are three exceptional regular polytopes, the 24-cell, the 120-cell, and the 600-cell.
 The first has symmetry group F4, while the other two are dual and have symmetry group H4.

 The Coxeter groups of type Dn, E6, E7, and E8 are the symmetry groups of certain semiregular polytopes.